20.29 Writing

 • To cite software, datasets and other artifacts, CiteAs is useful.

-Conceptual illustrations
+Conceptual illustrations and plots

 For conceptual illustrations, PowerPoint is currently recommended.